Brian J. Fallon, PhD

 Founded FIT's first writing center program.
 The Writing Studio provides students support in language acquisition, literacy skills, and rhetorical creativity.
 The program has grown to include a writing across the curriculum initiative and support for faculty working on writing projects.
 In the coming academic year, the program will add support for oral communication.

-I direct the Writing and Speaking Studio at the Fashion Institute of Technology, SUNY, where I have also taught courses in basic writing, college writing, creative non-fiction, and undergraduate research.
+I am the director of Faculty Development and the Center for Excellence in Teaching at the Fashion Institute of Technology, SUNY, where I founded and formerly directed the Writing and Speaking Studio.
+I have also taught courses in basic writing, first-year writing, creative non-fiction, and undergraduate research.
 My scholarly work focuses on peer tutors' experiences as learners and teachers.
 I am particularly interested in the intersection of politics, social justice, human rights, and language and literacy learning.

 NOTABLE PROFESSIONAL AND ACADEMIC ACHIEVEMENTS